DealerDotCom/grinder-groovy/README.md

 grinder-groovy
 ==============

-A ScriptEngine to allow grinder to use .groovy files to act as test scripts.
+A ScriptEngine to allow [The Grinder](http://grinder.sourceforge.net/) to use .groovy files to act as test scripts.

+(This is under development, but the hope is to contribute it and have it be included in The Grinder.)